Meet our Staff

 In her time with Neighbors Together, Amy has successfully expanded the Community Action Program’s reach, and played an instrumental role in the success of the Three-Quarter House Tenant Organizing Project (TOP), helping to pass the first ever three-quarter house bill package in City Council.

-Christina Singh, Development & Communications Manager
+Christina Singh, Director of Donor Relations & Communications

 Christina Singh serves as the Development & Communications Manager for Neighbors Together, and joined the team in December 2017.
 Prior to joining the Neighbors Together team, Christina spent 6 years working in fundraising and marketing.
 Christina has worked with organizations such as the American Lung Association, the March of Dimes, the Muscular Dystrophy Association, and Evergreen Health Services in Buffalo, New York.
 Throughout this time, she helped to raise substantial funds, build leadership within organizations, and empower others to give back to their communities.